 - CD Baby

 These distribution channels are called DSP(Digital service provider).
-These are the companies which allow you to upload your music creations as an indie producer.
+These are the companies that allow you to upload your music creations as an indie producer.

-These companies charge you a nominal monthly or yearly fee to avail their services but its winning deal if you have a good product.
+These companies charge you a nominal monthly or yearly fee to avail of their services but it’s a winning deal if you have a good product.